-KCET Exam Pattern 2021- Karnataka Examination Authority (KEA) has released official KCET 2021 exam pattern for the aspirants.
-The exam authority will follow the exam pattern of KCET 2021 for setting the final question paper.
-KCET Exam pattern 2021 comprises various details like the number of questions in the exam, type of questions, sections, total time allotted, maximum marks, etc. Aspirants must go through this article to get the details of KCET 2021 exam pattern.
+KCET Exam Pattern 2023- KEA will release KCET 2022 exam pattern for the aspirants.
+The exam authority follows the exam pattern of KCET 2023 for setting the final question paper.
+KCET Exam pattern 2022 comprises various details like the number of questions in the exam, type of questions, sections, total time allotted, maximum marks, etc. Aspirants must go through this article to get the details of KCET 2023 exam pattern.

 - The question paper in each subject will be in 16 different versions